Regulation of Care

 a registered person who is an individual directly employed by, or personally in

-receipt of any reward from, the care receiver for the care provided.
+receipt of any reward from, the service user for the care provided.[45]

 25 Charges